Ezer Equipped Newsletter | Theology Matters

-Welcome to the May edition of Ezer Equipped!
+Welcome to this edition of Ezer Equipped!
 This month we are talking about theology and why it matters to our daily life.
 Theology sounds like something reserved for pastors or academics, but that’s not true.
 Theology is simply the knowledge of God; it’s the study of his nature and character.
 The truth is that we are all theologians; the question is, are we good ones?

 A. W. Tozer once wrote that what comes into your mind when you think about God is the most important thing about you.
 It’s a weighty and significant statement that has proven to be true in my own life.
 What I think about God shapes my worldview, how I view my circumstances, and how I live.
 We can “know” lots of things in theory, but how we live often reveals what we really think and believe.
 It reveals our functional faith—what we are trusting in, what we believe about God and what he is doing in the world, how we believe he relates to us, and how we relate to him.